 The performance of the ROI watermarking scheme is compared to an earlier method proposed by [4].
 This approach is designed to operate on complete images rather than targeting specified regions.
-The tests that are used for a comparison include watermark robustness to JPEG compression through the application of DCT quantization.
-The Peak Signal to Noise Ratio (PSNR) is used to compare the performance of the image fidelity with the application of watermarking in both systems over a similar range of embedding strengths.
+The tests that are used for a comparison include watermark robustness to JPEG compression with the application of DCT quantization as well as complete baseline JPEG and lossy JPEG-2000 compression.
+The Peak Signal-to-Noise Ratio (PSNR) is used to compare the performance of the image fidelity with the application of watermarking in both systems over a similar range of embedding strengths.
 In order to choose appropriate embedding strengths a sample set of 500 grayscale medical images with resolutions between 512×512 and 2048×2048 pixels are used to determine an average relationship between the applied quantization level and the resulting compression level.
 This makes it possible to select appropriate levels of quantization for the desired bit rate of 1.0 Bpp, shown in Fig. 5.
 The ROI is consistently specified to occupy 20% of the medical image and is located at the image center, for ease of calculation so that 8 surrounding watermarks can be applied.

-Fig. 5: Relationship between compression and quantization level.
+Fig. 5: Relationship between compression and quantisation level.
 In order to achieve the desired bit rate of 1.0 Bpp, a minimum embedding strength, $\alpha = 0.88$ is required.